mrnvm8/DapperSystemAPI/README.md

 # DapperSystemAPI

 Project Requirement
- -postgress
+ - Postgres
- - Visual studio 2022
+ - Visual Studio 2022
+ - dotnet 7.0

-This is a ASP.NET project that just doing CRUD Operation.
+This is an ASP.NET WebAPI project that just doing CRUD Operation and validation entered information using the FluentValidation software.